iceman126/face-recognition/README.md

 ```

 ## About me
+Feel free to add me as linked connection.
+Here's the [link](www.linkedin.com/in/jinbo-huang).

 If you think this repo is helpful to you, you can show your support by giving it a :star:!